 Research design and methods

 To examine the perspectives of older women and men on ageing well and gender, we used a qualitative methodology to gather participants’ views on ageing well.
 The research is based on framework analysis of 60 semi-structured interviews with individuals who are 60 years and older in Austria, Sweden and Canada.
-Our research focuses on gender in terms of differences between women and men.
 In each country, 20 people (10 women and 10 men) participated in the study.
 Our study was planned by a subgroup of qualitative FuturGEN researcher members (JJ, SK, EA), and in collaboration with the full international FuturGEN team (FuturGEN 2022).

 Development of the data gathering tools